shivprajpati91/egosta-devlogs-privacy/privacy_policy.md

 Effective Date: May 10, 2025

 Egosta Devlogs is a video player app developed by Shiv Prajapati.
-This privacy policy explains how user data is handled.
+This privacy policy outlines how user data is collected, used, and protected.

 1. Information We Collect
-Email Entry:
+📧 Email Entry
-The app allows users to log in or create an account using their email address.
-This may include manually entered or random Gmail addresses.
-No verification is required.
+Users can log in or create an account using any email address (random or manually entered).

+No email verification is required.

-Note: Google Sign-In is currently disabled temporarily.
+Google Sign-In is currently disabled.
 Only email/password login is supported.

-Firebase Storage:
+🔐 Firebase Authentication
-The entered email address is stored in Firebase solely for login/account identification purposes.
+The entered email is stored securely via Firebase and used only for login/account identification.

+We do not collect names, passwords, or other personal details outside Firebase's default handling.

-Device Storage Access:
+📁 Device Storage Access
-The app requests permission to access your device storage only to read and play local video files.
-No files are uploaded to any server or cloud storage.
+The app requests permission only to access local video files for playback.

+No files are uploaded to any server or cloud service.

-No Personal Uploads or Media Access Beyond Video Playback:
+🚫 No Personal Uploads or Hidden Access
-The app does not collect or upload videos, images, or personal content.
+The app does not upload videos, images, or any personal content.

+It does not access any media beyond selected local videos for playback.

 2. How We Use Your Information
-Basic Login: To allow basic login and identification inside the app using the provided email address.
+Basic Login: To authenticate users and allow access to the app.

-Video Playback: To read and play videos from your device's local storage.
+Video Playback: To display and play video files from your device storage.

-No Analytics or Tracking: We do not analyze, track, or share your information for advertising or analytics purposes.
+No Tracking: We do not analyze, track, or share your usage data or account information.

 3. External Links
-The app provides links to:
+The app includes optional support links to:

-Instagram
+📸 Instagram

-WhatsApp
+💬 WhatsApp

-Gmail
+📧 Gmail

-GitHub
+🖥️ GitHub

-These links are for help and support purposes only.
-We are not responsible for the content or privacy policies of these external platforms.
+These are provided only for support purposes.
+We are not responsible for the privacy practices of these external platforms.

 4. Data Security
+Email login credentials are securely stored via Firebase Authentication.

-Firebase Storage: We use Firebase to store the entered email address securely.
-No sensitive or verified personal data is collected or stored.
+No other personal or sensitive data is collected or stored.

-Video Files: Your device video files remain on your device and are not transmitted anywhere.
+All video files remain only on your device and are never uploaded or shared.

 5. AI and Premium Features (UI Only)
-AI Features (Coming Soon): We are planning to introduce AI features in future updates, but these features are currently not active and are only included for design purposes.
+AI Features: Planned for future versions.
+Currently, they are not active and are shown only for UI demonstration.

-Premium Features (UI Only): Premium features are designed and displayed in the app's UI but are not yet functional or active.
-These features are shown only for design and user experience purposes.
+Premium Features: Displayed in the app's design but not yet functional.
+No payment or access is involved at this time.

 6. Changes to This Policy
-We may update this policy occasionally.
-All changes will be posted here, and the effective date will be revised accordingly.
+This Privacy Policy may be updated from time to time.

+We will update the Effective Date accordingly.

+Continued use of the app constitutes acceptance of any changes.

 7. Contact Us
-For questions or support, contact:
+For any support or questions:

 📧 Email: shivprajapati3435@gmail.com
-📱 Instagram
-📞 WhatsApp link is provided in the app
+📸 Instagram, WhatsApp, Gmail: Support links are available in the app